embedded-dev-research/OVMobileBench/SECURITY.md

 We take security seriously.
 If you discover a security vulnerability, please follow these steps:

 1. **DO NOT** create a public GitHub issue
-2. Email security report to: security@ovbench.example.com (replace with actual email)
+2. Email security report to: nesterov.alexander@outlook.com
 3. Include:
    - Description of the vulnerability
    - Steps to reproduce